 Identify hot spots

-You will need fine-grained emissions data to find and target emissions-rich parts of your transportation processes.
+You will need detailed, granular emissions data to find and target emissions-intensive parts of your transportation processes.
 Your transportation management system should be able to calculate emissions at the load level and generate reports that let you compare emissions across different carriers and legs.

 We have tools and experts to help you with each of these challenges: the Alpega TMS portfolio has the solutions you will need to meet the new reporting standards.